cheseremtitus24/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3-add_nodeint_end.c - Adds nodes to the end of a Singly Linked list 4-free_listint.c - Frees the dynamically allocated nodes in heap memory 5-free_listint2.c - Frees dynamically allocated nodes and sets the head pointer to NULL.
+6-main.c - Pops the head of a node while returning the stored element value being removed